 One surprising implication is the Enigma theme is essentially the first variation as it is a counterpoint to the missing principal Theme and not the foundational Theme.
 This conclusion is bolstered by a letter to August Jaeger dated April 28, 1899, where Elgar expressed his preference for the title:

 If you really think it wd. be better pray add Finale to the title – I of course should prefer simply

 The only reason to call it Variations is precisely because the Principal Theme is absent.
 Further evidence is found in the autograph title page that reads simply as “Variations for Orchestra composed by Edward Elgar Op.
 36”.
-The austerity of the title shows the Principal Theme is not only missing from the score but also the title.
-Through common usage the word “Enigma” was added to the original title to compensate for this omission, resulting in the familiar title Enigma Variations.
+The austerity of the title shows the Principal Theme is not only missing from the score but also from the title.
+Through common usage, the word “Enigma” was added to the original title to compensate for this omission, resulting in the familiar title Enigma Variations.
 To learn more about the secrets of the Enigma Variations, read my free eBook Elgar’s Enigmas Exposed.

 Original 1899 program note by C. A. Barry citing an unsourced letter by Elgar.